anwai98/Skin-Lesion/README.md

 2. Play with the Hyperparameters and Different Architecture Configurations.
 It is my favourite part.
 3. Have Fun Transfering/Learning the Learnings.

-Note : Comments are provided for easier explanation.
+> Note : Comments are provided for easier explanation.
 For more information, contact me!

+## Challenge Results (MAIA - 3rd Semester)
+Our Methodology won the 1st Place in both the Binary with 90.8% Accuracy and Multi-Class 92% Accuracy (0.857 Kappa Score) in the Deep Learning Based Classification Challenges.